 Carthamus tinctorius Ice Cream

-Carthamus Ice Cream has thistle-like flowers with a unique light vanilla colour and fresh green leaves.
-In terms of plant structure and stem length, this variety resembles Carthamus Zanzibar, but Ice Cream can be harvested about a week earlier.
-Sow indoors in a greenhouse or directly outdoors, preferably under a tunnel.
-Sow this Carthamus from late winter to late summer, for a harvest period from early summer to mid-autumn.
-The large buds of Carthamus Ice Cream are supported by very strong stems, which also prove their strength during transport, processing and in the vase.
-This versatile Carthamus is suitable for fresh and dried bouquets, and can also be harvested green at an earlier stage.
+Carthamus Ice Cream features thistle-like flowers with a unique light vanilla color and fresh green foliage.
+In terms of plant structure and stem length, this variety is similar to Carthamus Zanzibar, but Ice Cream is approximately one week faster to harvest.
+Sowing can be done indoors in the greenhouse or directly outdoors, preferably under fleece.
+Sow this Carthamus from late winter until late summer for a harvest period ranging from early summer to mid-autumn.
+The large buds of Carthamus Ice Cream are supported by very strong stems that prove their durability during transport, processing, and in the vase.
+This versatile Carthamus is suitable for both fresh and dried bouquets, and can also be harvested green at an earlier stage.

 Properties